 Another way overcome procrastination is to make a deal with yourself: 30 minutes of focused learning, followed by small reward or a break.

 This trick can work really well but just remember … if you’re tempted to ‘treat’ yourself, do it after your language learning practice, not before.
 Use it as a reward.
-For example, if you’re compelled to watch silly youtube videos or play a game of Angry Birds, do it afterwards.
+For example, if you’re compelled to watch silly youtube videos or play a game of Angry Birds, do it afterwards but it would be better to read lol news in English.
 It’s very easy to convince yourself ‘just one more video’ or ‘just one more level’ before you get started.
 Don’t let yourself fall into this trap because it tends to spiral and all of a sudden half an hour has gone by.
 Keep the rewards for after you’ve completed 20 or 30 minutes of learning.